tofucurd/LLVMIRToLC3Pass/README.md

-# A Simple LLVM-IR To LC-3 Assembly Pass
+# A Simple LLVM-IR To LC-3 Assembly LLVM Pass

 ## Introduction